I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 • Testing mode: Can I test it on our old support tickets to see how it would have done before I let it talk to a single live customer?

 • Pricing: Is it straightforward and predictable?
-Or are there hidden fees that are going to bite me later?
+Or are there models that scale based on volume?

 • Knowledge sources: Can it connect to all the places our information is stored, not just one official knowledge base?